microsoft/vscode-docs/docs/containers/app-service.md

    ![Registries](images/app-service/explorer-registries.png)

 3. Tag the image.
 In order to upload an image to a registry, the image needs to be tagged with registry name so that the docker push will upload it to the right registry.
     - The image built in previous section will appear in the Docker view under Images section.
-Right-click and choose "Tag...".
+Right-click and choose **Tag...**.

         ![Tag image](images/app-service/explorer-tag-image.png)
     - Specify the new name `<your registry or username>/<image name>:<tag>` and complete the